Preventing sexual violence starts with what we teach our boys

 The extent of the problem

-National estimates indicate that 1 in 5 women in the United States have experienced rape at some point in their lives.
-Ten million women report that they experienced rape or attempted rape before turning 18, and 1 in 3 girls have reported experiencing dating violence (physical, emotional, or verbal abuse from a dating partner).
+National estimates indicate that one in five women in the United States have experienced rape at some point in their lives.
+Ten million women report that they experienced rape or attempted rape before turning 18, and one in three girls have reported experiencing dating violence (physical, emotional, or verbal abuse from a dating partner.)

 Empirical evidence demonstrates that “sexist, patriarchal, and/or sexually hostile attitudes” are predictors of violence against women.
 Societal tolerance—and even embrace—of these attitudes is known as rape culture.
 The election of Donald Trump, who dismissed his derogatory comments about women as “locker-room talk,” is a prime example of our culture’s widespread acquiescence to these attitudes.

 That attitude is also reflected in the fact that assaulters and rapists often face minimal consequences—according to the Rape, Abuse & Incest National Network, out of every 1,000 rapes, as many as 994 perpetrators walk free.
 A prominent example is the case of Brock Turner, a college freshman who raped an unconscious woman behind a dumpster after a fraternity party.
-Turner faced up to 14 years in prison for this offense, yet prosecutors asked only for a sentence of 6 years.
-Despite indisputable evidence, including eyewitnesses and testimony from the victim, Turner was sentenced to just 6 months in jail and served only 3.
+Turner faced up to 14 years in prison for this offense, yet prosecutors asked only for a sentence of six years.
+Despite indisputable evidence, including eyewitnesses and testimony from the victim, Turner was sentenced to just six months in jail and served only three.

 What’s to be done?